simple-login/website/content/blog/spamgourmet.md

 For those who might ask, is SimpleLogin a concurrent to Spamgourmet?
 Actually no because:

-- Spamgourmet Alias (or `address`) is temporary by design: by default an alias can only receive up to [20 emails](https://www.spamgourmet.com/index.pl?printpage=faq.html) unless you use the Advanced Mode.
+- Spamgourmet Alias (or `address`) is temporary by design: by default, an alias can only receive up to [20 emails](https://www.spamgourmet.com/index.pl?printpage=faq.html) unless you use the Advanced Mode.
 A SimpleLogin alias is designed as an email replacement and is permanent unless you delete it.
 - Spamgourmet targets at "geeky" people, hence the technical feel of the website.
 SimpleLogin targets the general public.
 - Spamgourmet goal is to avoid spams.
-While SimpleLogin alias also protects users from spams, SimpleLogin's ambition is to offer an alternative to "Sign in with Facebook|Google|Apple" button and make alias a complete replacement to email.
+While SimpleLogin alias also protects users from spams, SimpleLogin's ambition is to offer an alternative to the "Sign in with Facebook|Google|Apple" button and make alias a complete replacement to email.
 - Spamgourmet registration is now closed.
 - And more importantly, the market is big enough for all email alias services.
 Most of the people I talk with don't know about the existence of email alias and its benefit.
-Time is actually more spent on market education than competing with concurrences.
+Time is more spent on market education than competing with concurrences.

 {{< rawhtml >}}
 <figure align="center">